UK to continue to grant contracts to embattled Interserve: FT

 The Reading-based outsourcer, which employs 75,000 worldwide and has thousands of British government contracts to clean hospitals and serve school meals, said on Sunday it would seek to cut its debt to 1.5 times core earnings in talks with lenders that it hopes to complete early next year.

-Interserve also announced on Monday it had been awarded a 25 million pound ($32 million) contract from Cwm Taf University Health Board as part of a 36 million pound redevelopment of Prince Charles Hospital in Merthyr in Wales.
+Interserve also announced on Monday it had been awarded a 25 million pound ($32 million) contract from Cwm Taf University Health Board as part of a 36-million-pound redevelopment of Prince Charles Hospital in Merthyr in Wales.

-Reporting by Samantha Machado in Bengaluru; Editing by Edmund Blair
+Reporting by Samantha Machado in Bengaluru; Editing by Edmund Blair and Sonya Hepinstall